oh my gosh you found me

 Secret Boss Mod

-In the grand scheme of things, Venomoth is slightly outclassed by Haunter in NU due to the latter's higher Speed, power, and better typing.
-Being one of the fastest Pokemon in NU with a reliable sleep move is Venomoth's biggest niche, since while Haunter is faster than Venomoth it has to rely on Hypnosis.
-Access to Baton Pass and Stun Spore allow Venomoth to keep momentum, and its decent Special Attack means Venomoth can hold its own on the battlefield.
+In the grand scheme of things, Venomoth is slightly outclassed by Haunter in NU due to the latter's higher Speed, greater power, and better typing.
+Being one of the fastest Pokemon in NU with a reliable sleep move is Venomoth's biggest niche, since while Haunter is faster than Venomoth, it has to rely on Hypnosis.
+Access to Baton Pass and Stun Spore allows Venomoth to keep momentum, and its decent Special Attack means Venomoth can hold its own on the battlefield.
 However, Venomoth has no means of boosting its stats apart from Silver Wind and Berries, has to use its much lower Attack stat if it wants to make use of its STAB moves, and is anything but bulky.
 Despite these faults, Venomoth makes a capable lead and team player on offensively inclined teams that are looking for something a little different.

 name: Lead Support

 move 2: Psychic

 move 3: Substitute / Hidden Power Fire / Stun Spore

 item: Leftovers / Petaya Berry